CICE-Consortium/CICE/README.md

 You can find an overview of the CICE model, documentation, and process at
 * https://github.com/CICE-Consortium/CICE/wiki

-You can find code, documentation, DOIs, and other information for each release at
+You can find code, documentation, DOIs, and other information for each CICE versions and releases at
 * https://github.com/CICE-Consortium/CICE/wiki/Model-Versions-Index

 You can find a list of all the relevant documentation at